-David Zwirner is pleased to present Pure Form, an exhibition of works by gallery and non-gallery artists that explores the formal qualities of abstraction, on view at the gallery's 69th Street location.
+David Zwirner is pleased to present Pure Form, an exhibition that explores the formal qualities of abstraction, on view at the gallery's 69th Street location.

 Press release courtesy David Zwirner.